General Synthetic-Powered Inference: Additional Experiments

 \paragraph{The effect of the target error rate $\alpha$.} \Cref{app-fig:synt-alpha-eps-05} reports performance as a function of the target Type I error $\alpha$ across the four settings considered in \Cref{app-fig:synt-epsilon}, with \texttt{\gespi} applied using $\ep=5\%$.

-In \Cref{app-fig:synt-alpha-eps-05-1}, where the alternative holds for both real and synthetic data, \texttt{\gespi} consistently achieves higher power than \texttt{OnlyReal} across all values of $\alpha$.
-In \Cref{app-fig:synt-alpha-eps-05-2}, where the null holds for both datasets, all methods control the Type I error close to the nominal level.
+In \Cref{app-fig:synt-alpha-eps-05-1}, where the alternative holds for both real and synthetic data, \texttt{\gespi} consistently achieves higher power than \texttt{OnlyReal} across all values of $\alpha$, with power comparable to \texttt{Guardrail}.
+In \Cref{app-fig:synt-alpha-eps-05-2}, where the null holds for both datasets, all methods control the Type I error close to the nominal level, except for \texttt{Guardrail}, which controls the error at level $\alpha+\eps$.
+Together, these figures illustrate a setting in which the synthetic data are of high quality: \texttt{OnlyReal} and \texttt{\gespi} achieve the same Type I error, while \texttt{\gespi} attains higher power.

+We now turn to a scenario in which the synthetic data are of poor quality.
 As before, when the real and synthetic data correspond to opposing hypotheses (\Cref{app-fig:synt-alpha-eps-05-3,app-fig:synt-alpha-eps-05-4}), the synthetic data provide no useful information for inference.
-In the former case, \texttt{\gespi} and \texttt{OnlyReal} attain comparable power, while in the latter, \texttt{OnlyReal} controls the Type I error at level $\alpha$ and \texttt{\gespi} at level $\alpha+\ep$, as guaranteed.
+In the former case, \texttt{\gespi} and \texttt{OnlyReal} attain comparable power, while in the latter, \texttt{OnlyReal} controls the Type I error at level $\alpha$ and \texttt{\gespi} at level $\alpha+\eps$, as guaranteed.

 Finally, \Cref{app-fig:synt-alpha} presents the same analysis for $\ep=2\%$, showing the same overall trends.

 \FloatBarrier